How to Become a Data Analyst (with or Without a Degree)

 Draw actionable insights from data

-If you’ve worked on any group projects through the course of your learning, consider including one of those as well.
+Consider including one if you’ve worked on any group projects throughout your learning.
 This shows that you’re able to work as part of a team.

-If you’re not sure what to include in your portfolio (or need some inspiration for project ideas), spend some time browsing through other people’s portfolios to see what they’ve chosen to include.
+If you’re unsure what to include in your portfolio (or need some inspiration for project ideas), browse other people’s portfolios to see what they’ve chosen to include.

-Tip: Sign up for a GitHub account and start posting your projects and code to the site.
+Tip: Sign up for a GitHub account and post your projects and code to the site.
 It’s an excellent spot to network with a community of data analysts, show off your work, and possibly catch the eye of recruiters.

 It can be easy to focus only on the technical aspects of data analysis but don’t neglect your communication skills.
 A significant element of working as a data analyst is presenting your findings to decision-makers and other stakeholders in the company.
-When you’re able to tell a story with the data, you can help your organisation make data-driven decisions.
+When you can tell a story with the data, you can help your organisation make data-driven decisions.

-Data-driven decision-making, sometimes abbreviated to DDDM, can be defined as the process of making strategic business decisions based on facts, data, and metrics instead of intuition, emotion, or observation.
+Data-driven decision-making (sometimes abbreviated to DDDM) is the process of making strategic business decisions based on facts, data, and metrics instead of intuition, emotion, or observation.

-This might sound obvious, but in practice, not all organisations are as data-driven as they could be.
+This might sound obvious, but in practice, not all organisations are as data-driven as possible.
 According to the global management consulting firm McKinsey Global Institute, data-driven companies are better at acquiring new customers, maintaining customer loyalty, and achieving above-average profitability [1].

 As you complete projects for your portfolio, practise presenting your findings.
 Think about what message you want to convey and what visuals you’ll use to support your message.
 Practise speaking slowly and making eye contact.
 Practise in front of the mirror or with your classmates.
 Try recording yourself as you present so you can watch it back and look for areas to improve.

-After gaining some experience working with data and presenting your findings, it’s time to polish your CV and begin applying for entry-level data analyst jobs.
-Don’t be afraid to apply for positions you don’t feel 100 percent qualified for.
-Your skills, portfolio, and enthusiasm for a role can often matter more than if you tick every bullet point in the qualifications and qualities list.
+After gaining experience working with data and presenting your findings, it’s time to polish your resume and apply for entry-level data analyst jobs.
+Don’t be afraid to apply for positions you don’t feel 100 per cent qualified for.
+Your skills, portfolio, and enthusiasm for a role often matter more than if you check every bullet item in the qualifications list.

-If you’re still in school, ask your university’s career service department about any work placement opportunities.
-With a work placement, you can start gaining real-world experience for your CV and apply what you’re learning on the job.

-As you move through your career as a data analyst, consider how you’d like to advance and what other qualifications can help you get there.
-Certifications, like the Google Data Analytics Professional Certificate, might help qualify you for more advanced positions at higher pay grades by showing your dedication to professional development and continued learning.

-If you’re considering advancing into a role as a data scientist, you may need to earn a master’s degree in data science or a related field.
-Master’s degrees are not always required, but having one can open up more opportunities.
-If you don't already have a degree, it could be a great starting point.
+Your pay will likely increase as you gain more experience through education or job experience.
+For example, data analysts in India make an average annual salary of ₹4L to ₹9L, whilst senior data analysts make between ₹7L to ₹18L per year, according to Glassdoor as of June 2023 [2].

+Earning a certification can help you stand out to employers.
+Certification will demonstrate that you have the necessary skills to work on the job.

+Depending on your intended job responsibilities, specific certifications may be more suited to the skills you want to demonstrate.
+Looking at open job postings can help you see what skills employers most value.
+For example, if a job posting you are interested in mentions working with SAS, gaining the SAS Certified Advanced Analytics Professional certificate may be helpful.

+The University of Michigan’s School of Information offers an online Master of Applied Data Science (MADS) degree designed for aspiring data scientists to learn and apply skills through hands-on projects.
+You’ll learn to use data to improve outcomes and achieve ambitious goals.

 A degree isn’t always necessary to get hired as a data analyst.
-Data analysts are in demand, and employers want to know that you have the skills to do the job.
-If you don’t have a degree, focus on making your portfolio shine with your best work.
+Data analysts are in demand, and employers want to know you have the skills to do the job.
+If you don’t have a degree, focus on taking relevant coursework to build your skill set and make your portfolio shine with your best work.
+Earning a Professional Certificate from an accredited institution can help show employers that you have the training required for the position, especially if you do not have a degree.

+If you’re looking to build job-ready data analyst skills without spending the time or money on a degree, consider the Google Data Analytics Professional Certificate on Coursera.

+Learn how to clean and organise data with SQL and R, visualise with Tableau, and complete a case study for your portfolio—no prior experience or degree is required.

 Often employers will want you to have experience working with data before taking a role as a data analyst.
 Luckily, you don’t have to wait to get hired to start gaining experience.
 Data is all around us.

-If you’re switching to data analysis from another field, start to develop your experience by working with data.
-Many degree programmes, certificate courses, and online classes include hands-on projects with real data sets.
+If you’re switching to data analysis from another field, develop your experience by working with data and building your portfolio.
+Many degree programmes, certificate courses, and online classes include hands-on projects with real data sets that can give you real project experience.
 You can also find free data sets on the internet (or scrape your own) to gain experience collecting, cleaning, analysing, and visualising real data.

-If you’re looking to build job-ready data analyst skills without spending the time or money on a degree, consider the Google Data Analytics Professional Certificate through Coursera.

-Learn how to clean and organise data with SQL and R, visualise with Tableau, and complete a case study for your portfolio—no prior experience or degree required.
-Upon completion, you can start applying for entry-level jobs directly with Google and other UK employers and remote employers in the US.
+As data applications in many industries continue to expand, the need for professionals who can work with this data is rising.
+Whether you have a background in data or are entering a new career, showcasing your data analytics skills through a Professional Certification like the Google Data Analytics Professional Certificate on Coursera can help you build your resume and land your first entry-level position in this field.

-It can take anywhere from several months to several years to become a data analyst.
-The amount of time it takes you will depend on your current skill set, what type of educational path you choose, and how much time you spend each week developing your data analytics skills.
+It can take anywhere from several months to years to become a data analyst.
+The time it takes you will depend on your current skill set, what type of educational path you choose, and how much time you spend each week developing your data analytics skills.

-Yes, though a degree in a relevant field will likely improve your chances.
-While many positions will list an undergraduate degree as a job requirement, it is possible to get hired with the right set of skills and experience.
-If you don’t have a degree (or a degree in a related field), be sure to spend extra time developing your portfolio to validate your abilities.
+A degree in a relevant field will likely improve your chances.
+While many positions list a bachelor’s degree as a requirement, getting hired with relevant skills and experience is possible.
+If you don’t have a degree (or a degree in a related field), spend extra time developing your portfolio to validate your abilities.

-Demand for skilled data analysts is growing — the World Economic Forum Future of Jobs 2023 report listed this career as one of the top five roles in terms of increasing demand [2], and hiring data analysts is a top priority across a range of industries, including technology, financial services, healthcare, information technology, and energy.
+Demand for skilled data analysts is growing—the World Economic Forum Future of Jobs 2023 report predicts a 30 to 30 per cent increase in demand for data-related roles [3].
+And hiring data analysts is a top priority across various industries, including technology, financial services, health care, information technology, and energy.

 Data analytics is a skill-based profession.
-Many positions will look for candidates with proficiency in SQL, Microsoft Excel, R or Python programming, data visualisation, and presentation skills.
-Check some job listings in the industry you’re planning to apply to for more specific qualifications.
+Many positions will look for candidates proficient in SQL, Microsoft Excel, R or Python programming, data visualisation, and presentation skills.
+Check some job listings in the industry you plan to apply for more specific qualifications.

 Editorial Team